project-sunbird/sunbird.org-docs/developer-docs/server-installation/adminutil_refresh_token.md

 ```

-2.Copy the access_token from the above command output.
+2.Copy the access token from the output of the command .

 ```
    Go to jwt.io website.